magickaiyang/csd-blog/website/content/2024/contiguitas.md

 ## Potential Memory Contiguity

 To quantify the impact of Contiguitas on memory contiguity, we compare each workload's steady state under Linux and Contiguitas.
-Specifically, we quantify the contiguous regions that can be formed if we hypothetically run a perfect software compaction in order to service allocation requests of 2MB and 1GB.
+Specifically, we quantify the contiguous regions that can be formed if we run a perfect software compaction in order to service allocation requests of 2MB and 1GB pages.

 ![Potential memory contiguity as a percentage of total memory.](./eval-contiguity.pdf)